How to Introduce Yourself in Spanish: The Insider’s Guide

 ¡Hasta luego!
 (Until next time!)

-Whether you’re in a Spanish-speaking environment for academic reasons, business interests or just travel, knowing how to greet others will make your experience much more meaningful.
+Whether you’re in a Spanish-speaking environment for academic reasons, business, or you’re just traveling around, knowing how to greet others will make your experience much more meaningful.
+Watch these phrases in use by native Spanish speakers on the FluentU program to get even more context on how and when to use each.

-Regardless of your location—Madrid, Guatemala or any other of the incredible spots where Spanish is the most widely spoken language—with these basic introductory phrases under your belt you’ll be able to make friends and acquaintances without any trouble at all.
+With these basic introductory phrases under your belt, you’ll be able to make friends and acquaintances without any trouble at all.

 Have fun and good luck!